MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-server.md

 Open an elevated PowerShell session and run the following commands.

-First install the OneGet PowerShell module.
+First, install the Docker-Microsoft PackageManagement Provider from the PowerShell Gallery.

 ```none
 Install-Module -Name DockerMsftProvider -Repository PSGallery -Force
 ```

-Next you use OneGet to install the latest version of Docker.
+Next, you use the PackageManagement PowerShell module to install the latest version of Docker.
 ```none
 Install-Package -Name docker -ProviderName DockerMsftProvider
 ```

-When PowerShell asks you whether to trust the package source 'DockerDefault', type A to continue the installation.
+When PowerShell asks you whether to trust the package source 'DockerDefault', type `A` to continue the installation.
 When the installation is complete, reboot the computer.

 ```none
 Restart-Computer -Force